mtoback/CarND-Behavioral-Cloning-P3/writeup_report.md

 ####3.
 Submssion code is usable and readable

 The model.py file contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

+The code was built with flexibility in mind, the code flexibly supports the following models and can be expanded further with a little effort:
+* simple_model - single layer model using Flatten layer followed by a Dense(1) layer (single output)
+* simple_model_with_normalization_and_cropping - Same as simple model, add cropping to remove the upper portion of the input images
+* simple_convolutional_model - same as simple model with a convolution2D layer inserted before the flatten layer.
+The convolution layer is identical to the first convolution layer of the nvidia model referenced below, except that a pooling and parameterized dropout layer is added as well
+* simple_convolutional_model2 - Same as the simple convolution model, with a second convolution layer added.
+The second layer is identical to the second layer in the nvidia model referenced below, except that a pooling and parameterized dropout layer is added as well
+* simple_mixed_model - Same as simple convolution model except that a Dense layer equal to the first dense layer of the nvidia model referenced below
+* simple_mixed_model2 - same as the second convolutional model, except that a Dense layer equal to the first dense layer of the nvidia model referenced below
+* simple_mixed_model3 - same as the first simple mixed model, except that a second dense layer equal to the second dense layer in the nvidia model referenced below
+* leNet - An implementation of the leNet Model
+* nvidia_model - An implementation of the nvidia autonomous car model.
+See https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/

 ###Model Architecture and Training Strategy

 ####1.
-An appropriate model arcthiecture has been employed
+An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+The final model consists of a simple_convolutional_model2 referenced above; a neural network with 24 5x5 filters  (model.py lines 137-147)

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+The model includes RELU layers to introduce nonlinearity (model.py line 142), and the data is normalized in the model using a Keras lambda layer (model.py line 124).

+To enable flexibility, the model is run from the following command, where the final command used is delivered in run.bat:

+python model.py --model="simple_convolutional_model2" --images="sample_data" --dropout_rate=0.5  --regularize=0.001  --learning_rate=0.0001 --n_epochs=3 --show_hist=True --show_dist=True --correction=0.15 --threshold=0.96 --filter=0.02

+where:
+* --model - name of the model from the list referenced above (required)
+* --images - the name of the subdirectory under the current directory containing the collection of images to be used for training and validation. (required)
+* --dropout_rate - the probability (between 0.0 and 1.0) of a given output being passed from the current layer; 1.0 means all, 0.0 means none. (required)
+* --regularize - the value for l2 regularization, see https://keras.io/regularizers/.
+(Required to be specified as a value between 0.0 and 1.0)
+* --learning_rate - the learning rate associated with the optimizer (passed in, but not used since the [adam](https://keras.io/optimizers/#adam) optimizer is hard-coded in this implementation.
+(Required to be specified as a value between 0.0 and 1.0)
+* --n_epochs - number of epochs to run, (required as a value between 1 and 1000)
+* --show_hist - If true, display the final history graph (defaults to False, not shown)
+* --show_dist - If true, display a histogram of the input data distribution (defaults to False, not shown)
+* --correction - amount to move the right (positive) or left (negative) image (Required, positive value between 0.0 and 1.0)
+* --filter - a percentage of values with an absolute value to the steering below this value are removed
+* --threshold - amount of data removed from within filter range

 ####2.
 Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).
+The model contains dropout layers in order to reduce overfitting (model.py line 169).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+The model was trained and validated on different data sets to ensure that the model was not overfitting (model.py line 404).
+The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track (drive.py)

 ####3.
 Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 435).

 ####4.
 Appropriate training data

 Initially, I used the sample data with some decimation to take care of too many zero steering values.

 My own training data was chosen to keep the vehicle driving on the road.
 I used a combination of center lane driving, recovering from the left and right sides of the road using a joystick for about 3 laps.
+However, after several attempts, I was unable to generate a stable output, so stuck with the sample data for this project.

 ###Model Architecture and Training Strategy

 ####1.
 Solution Design Approach

 The overall strategy for deriving a model architecture was to slowly move up the "ladder" of model complexity.
-We started with a mse error loss and an adam optimizer with a learning rate of 0.001.
+We stayed with a mse error loss and an adam optimizer.

 But... before I did that I needed to clean up the data.
 The data was normalized using batch normalization (the lambda approach did not work, because of encoding errors).
 A test run without normalization on the simple model produced a mse on the order of 10^6, where with normalization it dropped to around 10.